 Route 66 starts in Chicago at Lake Shore Drive and Jackson Drive, taking you past the Loop and the Sears Tower downtown before heading south to Joliet.
 From here, continue down to the twin cities of Bloomington-Normal, where you can stop at the original Steak & Shake drive-in, a classic Route 66 burger joint.
 The route continues on to Springfield, where you can find the Mustang Corral, a haven for French travelers who know the attraction from a documentary on the road, before entering the St. Louis metropolitan area.

 Here you’ll want to stop by the Jefferson National Expansion Memorial and the Gateway Arch next to the Mississippi River and later Ted Drewes Frozen Custard.
 As you leave St. Louis, you’ll take Interstate 44, which took over Route 66 in many places and follows the original path.
 At Six Flags, you can find Route 66 State Park, site of Times Beach.
 Further south in Cuba, you can find the 1930s Wagon Wheel Motel, the Viva Cuba Mural Project and the Crawford County History Museum.
-In Fanning, Mo., discover the Guinness Book of Record’s Largest Rocking Chair.
+In Fanning, Missouri, discover the Guinness Book of Record’s Largest Rocking Chair.

 In Carthage, you can find the 66 Drive-in.
 Next you’ll come to Joplin before crossing the Kansas state line and heading to Galena.
-Near Riverton, Kan., you can find the Marsh Arch Bridge, the last of its kind on Route 66.
+Near Riverton, Kansas, you can find the Marsh Arch Bridge, the last of its kind on Route 66.
 The road continues south to Oklahoma straight to Miami.
 In Claremore, you can find the Will Rogers Museum and in Catoosa, find the Blue Whale, part of an old water park.

 Finally you reach Tulsa and drive on to Oklahoma City, where you can visit the Oklahoma State Capitol.
 You’ll eventually join Interstate 40 and continue west into Texola to cross into Texas.
 In Shamrock, stop by the U-Drop Inn and then in McLean, stop by the Devil’s Rope Museum.
 Next in Groom, Texas, discover the World’s Largest Cross and Leaning Water Tower.
 You’ll eventually reach Amarillo.
 Soon you’ll come across the Cadillac Ranch, a site you’ll want to photograph.
 When you hit Adrian, Texas, you’ve reached the geographic center between Chicago and Los Angeles.
 Celebrate at the Midpoint, a cafe and gift shop.